open-contracting/standard/docs/guidance/map/organization_identifiers.md

 # Organization identifiers

-Publishers regularly collect the *legal identifiers* of the organizations that participate in a contracting process.
+Publishers regularly collect the *legal identifiers* of the organizations involved in a contracting process.
 These [organization identifiers](../../schema/identifiers.md#organization-identifiers) can be disclosed using OCDS.
 An organization identifier is composed of two parts:

 * A prefix for the organization list (also known as registry or register) from which the identifier is drawn: for example, the company register.
 * The existing identifier for the organization within that list.